MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-2.md

 ## Conclusion

-  **Try this approaches on your testing network to gather information.**
+  **Try these approaches on your testing network to gather information.**